PhilRoll/gsm/README.md

 6. Now you can run the .ELF file on PCSX2 with Run ELF or on real hardware with wLaunchElf (On real hardware you have to use YPbPr output setting so it displays correctly and doesn't crash).

 ## Credits
+Thanks to [Sestain](https://github.com/sestain) for their fork of GSM.
+Thanks to [taka-tuos]() for linking Pre-built toolchain in their fork of GSM.
 Thanks to [taka-tuos](https://github.com/taka-tuos) for linking Pre-built toolchain in their fork of GSM.
 Thanks to [doctorxyz](https://github.com/doctorxyz), dlanor, [SP193](https://www.psx-place.com/members/sp193.19/), reprep for GSM.